jeffminim/RomanizeMe/README.md

 - ~~Edge~~ (Pending Microsoft Partner Center approval)

-- ~~Firefox~~ (Still learning how to adapt Firefox)
+- ~~Firefox~~ (Not yet supported.
+Researching adaptation for Firefox.)

-For now, you can manually download the package and drag it into your browser for installation.
+For now, you can manually download the installation package and drag & drop it into your browser to install.

 ### 🖱️ Usage

-1. Open any webpage containing non-Latin scripts
+1. Open a web page containing non-Latin scripts
 2. Click the extension icon in the browser toolbar
 3. Select the script/language you want to romanize
 4. Click "Romanize"
-5. Hover over specific characters to view the romanization
+5. Hover over characters to see their pronunciation

 ## 📅 Version History <a name = "version-history"></a>

 - 1.0.0 (2025-01-08)
-  - Basic functionality implemented
+  - Basic functionality implementation
-  - Support for Hangul (Korean)
+  - Hangul (Korean) support

 - 1.1.0 (2025-01-16)
-  - Support for Japanese (Kana to Romaji)
+  - Japanese Kana (Romaji) support

 - 1.2.0 (2025-01-17)
-  - UI improvements and i18n support (now supports Chinese, English, Japanese, Korean)
+  - UI optimization and i18n support (Chinese, English, Japanese, Korean)

+- 1.2.1 (2025-01-19)
+  - i18n support (French added)

-## 📅 Roadmap <a name = "roadmap"></a>
+## 📅 Development Roadmap <a name = "development-roadmap"></a>

 ### 🌍 Supported Scripts/Languages <a name = "supported-scriptslanguages"></a>

-- [ ] Chinese Characters
+- [ ] Hanzi
-  - [ ] Mandarin (Planned for v1.3.0)
+  - [ ] Mandarin (planned for v1.3.0)
   - [ ] Cantonese
-  - [ ] More dialects...
+  - [ ] Other dialects...
-- [X] Hangul (Korean)
+- [X] Hangul
 - [x] Japanese
   - [x] Kana (Romaji)
   - [ ] Kanji
-  - [ ] Katakana (Original language, e.g., English)
+  - [ ] Katakana (original language, e.g. English)
 - [ ] Cyrillic
   - [ ] Russian
   - [ ] Ukrainian
-  - [ ] More languages...
+  - [ ] Other languages...
 - [ ] Arabic
   - [ ] Arabic
-  - [ ] More languages...
+  - [ ] Other languages...
-- [ ] Tibetan (Tibetan)
+- [ ] Tibetan
-- [ ] More scripts/languages...
+- [ ] Other scripts/languages...

 ### ✅ TODO List

-- [ ] Add keyboard shortcut support
+- [ ] Shortcut key support
-- [x] Add i18n support
+- [x] i18n support
-- [ ] Develop settings page
+- [ ] Settings page development
-- [ ] Implement annotation style customization
+- [ ] Annotation style customization
-- [ ] Add pronunciation audio support
+- [ ] Pronunciation audio support
-- [ ] Add more language support
+- [ ] Support for more languages
-- [ ] Support major browsers
+- [ ] Adaptation for major browsers

 ## ❓ FAQ <a name = "faq"></a>

 **Q: Which browsers are supported?**
-A: Currently supports Chrome and all Chromium-based browsers (e.g., Edge)
+A: Currently Chrome and Chromium-based browsers (e.g. Edge) are supported.

-**Q: How to update the extension?**
+**Q: How do I update the extension?**
-A: Simply download the latest version and reload
+A: Just download the latest version and reload.

 **Q: Does the extension collect user data?**
-A: No. In fact, the extension doesn't need to collect any user data.
+A: No. In fact, the extension has no need to collect user data.

 ## 🤝 Contributing <a name = "contributing"></a>

-We welcome contributions to the RomanizeMe project!
-If you have any questions, suggestions, or code contributions, please follow these steps:
+Contributions to the RomanizeMe project are welcome!
+If you have questions, suggestions, or code contributions, please follow these steps:

-1. Submit an Issue on GitHub describing your question or suggestion.
+1. Create an Issue on GitHub describing the problem.
-2. Fork the project repository and make your changes in your local environment.
+2. Fork the repository and make changes in your local environment.
 3. Submit a Pull Request with detailed description of your changes.

 ## 🙏 Acknowledgments <a name = "acknowledgments"></a>

-Special thanks to the [Tiny Segmenter](http://www.chasen.org/~taku/software/TinySegmenter/) project, a JavaScript library for Japanese text segmentation that provides important functionality for RomanizeMe.
-Tiny Segmenter is free software that can be used and redistributed under the modified BSD license.
+Thanks to the [Tiny Segmenter](http://www.chasen.org/~taku/software/TinySegmenter/) project.
+This is a JavaScript library for segmenting Japanese text, providing critical functionality for RomanizeMe.
+Tiny Segmenter is free software available under the modified BSD license.

 ## 📜 License <a name = "license"></a>

-RomanizeMe is licensed under the [MIT License](/LICENSE).
+RomanizeMe is distributed under the [MIT License](/LICENSE).